haroldo-ok/psidum-gslib-mirror/c/README.md

 updates the entire screen for initial use or after a GSL_positionWindow() call.

-**unsigned int * GSL_metatileLookup(unsigned int x, unsigned int y)** eturns the metatile number located at position (x,y)
+**unsigned int * GSL_metatileLookup(unsigned int x, unsigned int y)** returns pointer to the metatile located at position (x,y) in scrolltable.

 **void GSL_tileLookup(unsigned int x, unsigned int y)** Returns the nametable entry of the tile located at position (x,y)